elin-d/recipe-api/README.md

-# Recipe-API
+# Recipe-API - AI Pull-request agent playground

+This project is a playground for an automatic LLM agent that adds comments on every PR, highlighting shortcomings.

-**Recipe-API** is a Django REST Framework application that provides a simple, robust API for managing recipes, ingredients, categories, and user interactions.
+**Recipe-API** itself is a Django REST Framework application that provides a simple, robust API for managing recipes, ingredients, categories, and user interactions.

 ## Features